MY OFFSETS

 HOW TO

-You can open/close your "private offset collection" by clicking the "MY OFFS" button on the right edge of the STATUSBAR.
+You can open/close your private offset collection list by clicking the "MY OFFS" button on the right edge of the STATUSBAR.

 User's private offsets are maintained in the OFFSETS.txt file, located in the Jaguar installation folder.
 You can edit that file manually, either using the standard Notepad or TOOLBAR > TEXTPADS > OFFSETS.